Sous Vide Chicken Breast (Citrus Glazed)

 Make Ahead

-- The chicken can stay in the sous vide bath for up to 4 hours without overcooking.
-It will be cooked after 1 1/2 hours.
-You can also plunge the sealed bag with the chicken into ice water to cool it down, then keep it in the fridge for a couple of days.
+- You can also plunge the sealed bag with the chicken into ice water to cool it down, then keep it in the fridge for a couple of days.
 Finish the dish and sauce before serving.

-Other sous vide chicken and turkey recipes to love
+More sous vide chicken and turkey recipes

 - Indian butter chicken recipe